LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/Methods/methods.md

 ### sendSDE

-Use this API to report an engagement attributes (SDEs) for a consumer in an appInstallationId context including show and accept impression.
+Use this API to report on engagement attributes (SDEs) for a consumer in an appInstallationId context including show and accept impression.

 `func sendSDE(consumerID: String, monitoringParams: LPMonitoringParams, completion: @escaping (_ response: LPSendSDEResponse)->(), failure: @escaping (_ error: NSError)->())`